josheverett/rekwire/README.md

 the proper order.
 Only when all dependent modules have been loaded will the rekwired module load and resolve its `Deferred`.

+You can rekwire multiple modules at once by calling `rekwire(['module1', 'module2', ...'moduleN'])`.

 #### Choose Your Own Destiny

 There are two basic ways to leverage this behavior.
 Depending on your use case,